IMFTool/IMFTool/README.md

 #### Add additional Conan remote

 The above-mentioned dependencies on the IMF tool must also be built before IMF Tool can be built.
 Conan needs for each dependency a so called recipe (which is just a file called `conanfile.py`) describing the build steps that have to be performed.
-In general those recipes are downloaded from a remote ([conan center](https://conan.io/center) by default).
+In general those recipes are downloaded from a remote ([Conan Center](https://conan.io/center) by default).
 Not all recipes we need are provided by Conan Center - the recipes for Qt, QtBaseApp, asdcplib and regxmllib are provided by this [remote](https://conan.privatehive.de/ui/repos/tree/General/public-conan).

 Add the additional remote: